semantic-release/commit-analyzer/README.md

 - Commits with `type` 'feat' will be associated with a `minor` release.
 - Commits with `type` 'fix' will be associated with a `patch` release.
 - Commits with `type` 'perf' will be associated with a `patch` release.
+- Commits with scope `no-release` will not be associated with a release type even if they have a breaking change or the `type` 'feat', 'fix' or 'perf'.

 ##### No rules matching